ezamorag/navigation-system-for-searching-the-emergency-exit/README.md

-# Autonomous navigation in unknown environments guided by emergency signs in the building
+# Autonomous Navigation in Unknown Environments guided by the Emergency Signs

 I developed a complete navigation system for a differential mobile robot (iRobot).
 This navigation system is able to find the emergency exit in the building.
 A demo is shown in the following video